bartol00/segurapass/README.md

 ## Security Considerations

+SeguraPass is designed from the ground up with security as the highest priority.
+The following considerations summarize the key design decisions and precautions taken:

+### 1. Authentication and Password Protection

+- **SRP-6 Protocol**: The Secure Remote Password protocol was chosen over custom schemes to avoid pitfalls like offline attacks.
+SRP ensures that the master password is never transmitted and the server cannot derive it, even if the database is compromised
+- **Ephemeral Values**: Large integers, nonces and ephemeral values are carefully generated and handled using cryptographically secure random generators, with temporary storage only as needed during authentication
+- **Battle-Tested Libraries**: All cryptographic operations leverage BouncyCastle to avoid the risks inherent in custom crypto implementations

+### 2. End-to-End Encryption

+- **AES-256-GCM**: All user credentials are encrypted on the client before leaving the device.
+Each credential field (website, email/username, password) is encrypted separately using AES-GCM with a random 12-byte IV for each field
+- **Key Derivation**: Encryption keys are derived from the user’s master password combined with a per-user salt using Argon2id.
+This ensures strong resistance against brute-force attacks
+- **Zero-Knowledge Design**: The server only stores encrypted blobs and never sees the master password or unencrypted credentials.
+Even if the backend were breached, the credentials would remain confidential

+### 3. Secure Client-Server Communication

+- **HTTPS via Cloudflare Tunnel**: All client-server communication is encrypted using TLS.
+Cloudflare tunnels further protect the server by hiding its IP and accepting traffic only through the tunnel
+- **JWT Authentication**: Client requests are authenticated using JWTs, validated for expiry and integrity.
+This prevents unauthorized access and replay attacks
+- **Input Validation and Error Handling**: The client validates server responses and handles errors securely, avoiding potential injection or corruption attacks

+### 4. Update Security

+- **Version Endpoint**: Clients check for new versions via a dedicated endpoint.
+Updates are downloaded from a trusted source over HTTPS
+- **Installer Safety**: By leveraging Inno Setup, installers can safely replace previous versions, ensuring that users are always running the latest secure build

+### 5. General Design

+- **Defense-in-Depth**: Multiple layers of security are used, notably SRP for authentication, AES-GCM for credentials handling and TLS for transport.
+This ensures that compromising one layer does not expose sensitive data
+- **Secure Defaults**: Random salts, strong key derivation and ephemeral values are applied by default to all cryptographic operations
+- **Separation of Concerns**: Authentication, encryption, UI and API logic are modularized, reducing the likelihood of security bugs
+- **Transparency and Documentation**: All cryptographic choices, assumptions and flow diagrams are documented, increasing trust for users and maintainers.

 ## Installation Instructions

 The user should simply download the executable file (or the zip file and extract the same executable from within) and follow the on-screen instructions in the wizard to install the app.